Programs in Psychology

 Programs in Communication Sciences

 The Master of Arts degree in Communication Sciences (COSI) prepares students to become highly competent clinician researchers in the field of speech language pathology.
 The MA is typically earned after 5 semesters of full-time enrollment.
-The program also offers an Integrated Studies (IGS) option for CWRU undergraduates, enabling students to graduate with their MA degree in five years.
 Students are admitted into the MA program on a full-time basis only.
 Students can select from a traditional thesis option or a comprehensive meta-analysis program to demonstrate competency for graduation.

 The Doctor of Philosophy degree in Communication Sciences prepares graduates for successful careers in the field working in universities, research hospitals, or clinics.
 The Ph.D is typically earned after 4 years of full-time enrollment for students who enter with a professional degree (M.A., M.S. in speech-language pathology or Au.D. in Audiology).
 Students may choose among concentrations in auditory perception, neurogenic communication disorders, neurophysiology of swallowing and communication, or child language disorders.
 Students will earn a Ph.D. after completing a doctoral dissertation.